gsantiago/proton-slider/README.md

 Include the ```proton.css``` and ```proton.min.js``` in your page.

-Create a simple markup like the following:
+Create a simple markup like the following (the CSS classes doesn't matter):

 ```html
 <div class="my-slider">